gsk1692/gsk1692.github.io/about.md

 			<br><br>
 			I love to listen to all forms of music and I am an amateur singer (mostly Indian songs).
 			<br><br>
 			I love to read fiction and watch movies.
-I write poetry (or a humble set of words, I should tell) at times as a hobby and few of my poems are available <a href="http://allpoetry.com/Gokul_S_Krishnan">here</a>.
+I write poetry (or a humble set of words, I should call them) at times as a hobby and few of my poems are available <a href="http://allpoetry.com/Gokul_S_Krishnan">here</a>.
 I am an animal lover and encourage animal protection activities.
 I also love photography and love to travel a lot.
 			<br><br>

 		</td>